Lexus ES: United States

 In the US, the ES lineup went on sale in September 2018.

 The US market ES was redesigned with an F Sport Trim that was never available on the ES line.
 This was done to attract a younger audience into purchasing or leasing an ES.
 The 2019 model year line-up includes three trim levels – the base 3.5-liters trim, the Hybrid trim and the F Sport 3.5-liters trim.
 All ES models comes standard with Lexus Safety System+ 2.0 that includes Pre-Collision System (PCS) with Pedestrian Detection, Lane Departure Alert with Steering Assist, Dynamic Radar Cruise Control (DRCC), Lane Tracing Assist (LTA) and Road Sign Assist (RSA).
-The ES also features Apple CarPlay as an option as well.
+The ES also features Apple CarPlay as an option.
 Other options include the Mark Levinson surround audio system and navigation with Amazon Alexa support.

 Originally, only the ES 350 and ES 300h were offered.
-In 2020, for the 2021 model year, the ES 250 was added that also introduced AWD.
+In 2020, for the 2021 model year, the ES 250 was added that also introduced Toyota's AWD drivetrain previously known as All-Trac.
 A Black Line Special Edition package was also added for the F Sport.
-For the hybrid, the nickel-metal hydride battery was replaced by a more compact lithium-ion battery.
+For the hybrid (ES 300h), the 1.6 kWh nickel–metal hydride battery was replaced by a more compact 1.6 kWh lithium-ion battery.
 The 4.7 inch reduction in the height of the pack freed up trunk space, and the lower weight improved the front-to-rear weight distribution, which benefited handling.

+2021 facelift

+The first facelift model was unveiled in April 2021 for the 2022 model year.
+It was the first year that offered an AWD, the 50/50 maximum torque distribution provided equal torque between the front and rear wheels.
+The grille has a spindle design with horizontal slats instead of a mesh design and smaller side scoops were used on the sides of the car than the previous year.
+The daytime running lights got updated, featuring V-shaped LEDs.
+The interior also got updated.
+The infotainment system got a touch-screen, and it also had the touch pad from the center console.
+The standard 8-inch was moved up an extra 4.3 inches for easier accessibility.
+A 12.3-inch unit was offered in 2021.
+There were also rear view cameras added instead mirrors for better visibility, and they were installed at the bottom of the A-pillar.

+2024 facelift

+The second facelift model was unveiled on 15 November 2024.
+Changes includes an updated front fascia with new headlights and new grille design, updated rear fascia with new taillights combined with a full-width light bar, the Lexus logo replaced with the brand lettering on the boot lid, a redesigned rear bumper with the exhaust pipes hidden, and the interior receives a larger 14-inch touchscreen infotainment system and fewer physical controls.

+Safety

+Eighth generation (XZ20; 2025)

+The eighth-generation ES was unveiled on 23 April 2025 at the 2025 Auto Shanghai.